 Initially, before the activation process, Tangem Wallet doesn’t have a private key (Kpriv the diagram).
 When you purchase Tangem Wallet, you’ll receive a package that hasn’t been activated yet and doesn’t have a private key, so you can be completely sure that there aren’t any instances of the key unaccounted for anywhere in the world.
 After all, you can’t make a copy of something that doesn’t exist.

 During this stage, there is only one instance of the private key.
-After that, you’ll need to create one or two copies as a backup, and this is something that must be done securely.
+After that, you’ll need to create one or two copies as a backup, which must be done securely.

 Preparing to create a backup

 During the backup process, the private key must be transferred to the other cards in such a way that it cannot be stolen, and the user will have full control over the number of copies of the private key that exist.